m4tthw-xu/Prometheus/README.md

 This is a game made by Jonathan Lin, Hao Zheng, and Matthew Xu from James E. Taylor High School.
 This is our submission for the FBLA Computer Game & Simulation Programming event for 2021-2022.

 # How to run
 Download "`Prometheus.exe`" and "`Prometheus.pck`".
 Ensure that both of these files are in the same folder.
 Then, double click on the executable file to run the game.
+Although judges will have access to the source code, it is not needed.
+Everything needed for the game is exported into the .exe and supporting .pck file.

 # Theme
 This game is based off the Greek myth of Prometheus - the one who stole climbed Mt.
 Olympus to steal fire from the gods and give to humans.